SudoFishLabs/sudofishlabs.github.io/content/english/_index.md

 features:
   - title: "Our Apps"
-    content: "LevelUp for Hackernews is a cross-platform client that lets you browse the latest news, stories, and comments with ease and features AI-generated news summaries to help you stay informed quickly.
-Available on both Android and iOS, it’s built with React Native."
+    content: "LevelUp for Hackernews delivers a clean, intuitive Hacker News experience on your Android or iOS device.
+Dive into the latest stories and discussions, and save time with AI-powered summaries that distill the news into digestible insights."
 ---